Subway Tile: 5 Smart Ways to Add Personality to White Tile

 5. CONSIDER THE SIZE & LAYOUT OF YOUR SUBWAY TILE

-As shown in a few of the previous photos, you can also jazz things up via tile size to add a slightly different look to your tile installation.
+As shown in a few of the previous photos, you can also jazz things up by varying tile sizes to add a slightly different look to your tile installation.

-Next up, with its matching grout, the 4×12 off-white subway tile is a subtle complement to the white cabinets and quartz countertop.
-My clients wanted a more contemporary look so we did a stacked layout, rather than a brick/running bond layout…
+Next up, with its matching grout, the 4×12 off-white subway tile is a subtle complement to the white cabinets and black quartz countertop.
+My clients wanted a more contemporary look, so we did a stacked layout, rather than a brick layout…

 Cambria Ellesmere black quartz countertop, white kitchen cabinets and off-white light gray subway tile backsplash.
 Kylie M Interiors Decorating and Design